tsungtwu/flask-example/README.md

 # Flask example

-Using Flask to build a Restful API Server
+Using Flask to build a Restful API Server with Swagger document.

-with Flask-restplus, Flask-Cors, Flask-Testing extensions
+Alse with Flask-restplus, Flask-Cors, Flask-Testing extensions.

 ## Installation